 Vegan Keto Lupin “Egg” Cups (gluten-free, soy-free, nut-free)

 - ¼ teaspoon black salt kala namak or preferred salt (see Notes)

 - ¾ cup pea milk or other nondairy milk of choice (180ml)

 - 2 tablespoons extra-virgin olive oil plus extra for greasing the pan

-- Preheat the oven to 350°F (177°C) and lightly grease six wells of a silicone or nonstick muffin pan.
+- Preheat the oven to 350°F (180°C) and lightly grease six wells of a nonstick muffin pan, or use a silicone pan.

 - In a medium bowl, whisk together the lupin flour, nutritional yeast, chickpea flour, psyllium husks, baking powder, and salt until thoroughly combined.
 Slowly whisk in the milk and olive oil and continue whisking until just combined.
 Let the batter sit for 5 minutes, until the psyllium gels and the batter thickens.
 The batter should be just too thick to pour.

 - Divide the batter evenly among the prepared muffin cups and bake for 30 minutes, until firm to the touch.

 - Let cool in the pan until the egg cups are set, at least 10 minutes.

 - Carefully remove from the pan and serve.